My location is in the city lot, 1km from the real center of Ljubljana. All antennas are mounted on the parcella dimensions just 29.5 x 15 meters.

-1. Mount two pulleys on 6 to 8 mm diameter rope, distance is 6 meters (20ft).
-In my case, the height of rope was 15 meters (50 ft).
+1. Mount two pulleys on 6 to 8 mm diameter rope, distance is 6 meters.
+In my case, the height of rope was 15 meters.
 Make driven element loop (wire is 1.5 mm diameter Cu).
 Make 4:1 transformer (1/4 wawelenght of 75 ohm coaxial cable ).
-Use transformer to make RF choke (turns of coaxial cable, on (aproximately) 11 centimeters diameter, 20 centimeters long PVC tube).
+Use transformer to make RF choke (turns of coaxial cable, on (aproximately) 10 centimeters diameter, 20 centimeters long PVC tube).
 Rope which will carry the element draw through a pulley, then pull isolator of the loop (driven element - apex) to the place.

 2. Tune driver to the center frequency (7100 Kcs).
 (I had measured with SWR meter only - without antenna analyzer).
-Finally tuned antenna element drop on the ground.
+Drop finally tuned antenna element on the ground.
 (Leave it on the ground when tuning second element - director!)

 3. Use the 4:1 coaxial transformer from tuned driver and connect it to the director - just for the tuning procedure.
 Place second element to the final height and tune it 2% higher (on 7240Kcs).
 (In case that you haven´t possibility to use wooden support to support heavy RF coaxial choke, match 4:1 coaxial transformer (RF choke) in the down corner (on the one end of the base).
 When director is tuned, disconnect 4:1 75 ohm coaxial cable transformer and short connect the loop (in my case - short connect PL female connector.)

-4. Connect 4:1 75 ohm coaxial cable transformer back to the driven element and mount driven element to the final height.
+4. When director is tuned, connect 4:1 75 ohm coaxial cable transformer back to the driven element and mount driven element back to the final height.
 Connect antenna to the transciever and enjoy DX-ing.

 Driver impendance is transformed down with 4:1 transformer --> quarter-wavelenght 75 ohm coaxial cable.